Donovan Troy’s day with the Philadelphia Eagles just got better and better.

 He thought he would just show up Sundays, play football for the love of the game – as he always had – maybe dazzle fans with a couple of jaw-dropping touchdowns, and that would be it.

 “You get here, and it’s the opposite of that,” Jackson said.
 “It’s almost like a rude awakening.
 It’s a real business.
 When you’re in college you’re just like, ‘I can’t wait to get to the NFL.
-I’m going to be getting paid.’
+I’m blackjack online with going to be getting paid.’
 But once you get here, everything’s totally different.”

 Asked to give an example, Jackson mentions the daily grind of practices, meetings, and film study.